kairos-diem/Technical_Terms/CyberSecurity_Terms.md

 <h2>Terms & Defenitions:</h2>

 1. Security Assets - Security Assets are critical resources which maintain the working of your company and have to be protected for the continuity of your business.
-    1. People - Everyone from the security guard to the top most CEO and founders on the board.
+    1. People - Everyone from the security guard to the topmost CEO and founders on the board.
     2. Process - The procedures for doing the successful completion of work from start to finish.
-    3. Technology - All the software and hardware related tools and machinery which are critical for the company’s day to day activities.
+    3. Technology - All the software and hardware-related tools and machinery which are critical for the company’s day to day activities.
 2. CIA triad - It is model designed to guide policy formation for information security within an organization.
     1. Confidentiality - The quality that only the appropriate person can see the appropriate data and no one else.
     2. Integrity - The quality that the data does not get changed without the consent of the original owner.
-    3. Availability - The quality that the processes are up and ready to use even in unfavorable conditions.
+    3. Availability - The quality that the processes are up and ready to use even in unfavourable conditions.
-3. Cybersecurity Frameworks - They are the guidelines, standards, and best practices for risk management in a company.
+3. Cybersecurity Frameworks - These the guidelines, standards, and best practices for risk management in a company.
     1. NIST cybersecurity framework - They are released by the US national Institute of Standards and Technology for risk management.
 They consist of five stages: identify, protect, detect, respond and recover.
 The first two stages happen before an incident and the next three after it.
 4. Vulnerability - A vulnerability refers to any weakness that is present in your security assets.
 5. Exploit - An exploit is way or a procedure to make use of the vulnerability to get a desired result which may or may not be malicious.